rokokoo/elfin_manipulator/README.md

 ## How to create a arm + manipulator combo

 You can find a simple MoveIt tutorial [here](doc/create_moveit_config.md), that explains how to create a simple arm + manipulator pair, how to setup it to work with MoveIt trajectory and getting it to work in Gazebo.

+## How to pull and run the Docker image

+To download the image, run this command:
+`docker pull ghcr.io/rokokoo/elfin_manipulator:1.0`

+To use the image, run
+`docker run -it ghcr.io/rokokoo/elfin_manipulator:1.0`, but to get a graphical user-interface, you need to use [Rocker](https://github.com/osrf/rocker)